-The model showed a very good overall performance, presenting high AUC values for both training (AUC= 0.932; SD= 0.010) and test data (AUC= 0.893; SD= 0.025), indicating that the modeled distribution performed better than the random one; high AUC denotes good observation/prediction fit of the test points in the spatial distribution model (Lobo et al. 2008).
+The model showed a very good overall performance, presenting high AUC values for both training (AUC = 0.932; SD = 0.010) and test data (AUC = 0.893; SD = 0.025), indicating that the modeled distribution performed better than the random one; high AUC denotes good observation/prediction fit of the test points in the spatial distribution model (Lobo, Jiménez-Valverde & Real, 2008).
 The most important environmental variable explaining the occurrence of feral pigs was Pasture (PAS), followed by scrubland (SCR) and Seasonal Dry Forest (SDF) (Fig. 3).
-The gain decreased most when the distance to water (WAT) was omitted, evidencing that this variable contains most of the information missing in the others (Fig. 3).
+The gain decreased most when the distance to water (WAT)